reoyamanaka/setupStaticWebpage/README.md

 ![](media/images/fileStructure.png)

-The script auto-generates files with boilerplate code and a shell script ready to compile the SASS file into CSS.
+The script auto-generates files with boilerplate code and a shell script ready to compile the SCSS file into CSS.

 ### Built With